 It’s a valid question.
 After all, isn’t that one of the most common things we think when we see some simple product making a fortune?
 “I could have done that!”

 So, can we copy another product or startup concept and find business success?
-The answer is that it depends on what you mean by copying.
+The truth is: It’s probably not going to work.
+Need some reasons why?

-So, making another Netflix, or another Amazon, or another Microsoft?
+So, making another Netflix, another Amazon, or another Microsoft?

 The truth is: It’s probably not going to work.
 Need some reasons why?

 - Innovate or die.
-Companies need to find fresh ideas, bring out fresh concepts to fresh customers.
-Now, if there’s a concept out there that’s doing a horrible job serving it’s market, that’s not to say you can’t do better.
+Companies need to find fresh ideas and bring out fresh concepts to fresh customers.
+Now, if there’s a concept out there that’s doing a horrible job serving its market, that’s not to say you can’t do better.
 Offering a different core value and unique value proposition isn’t copying; it’s following a different business model.

 - The money is less likely to be there.
 Even the name of the funds tells you what the world is looking for.
 Venture capital, kickstarters, and innovation funds.
 No one wants to fund the thing that already exists.
+A well-crafted business plan that focuses on innovation and differentiation is more likely to attract venture capital than a plan that simply copies existing success stories.
 What they’re looking for is something new, something different, something that will knock people back a pace and make them really think.

-- Even though it looks like you can copy a business from the outside, you’ll generally find that the parts that really make a business succeed – its employee training, customer service model, soft skills, and marketing strategies – are more difficult to copy.
+- While it may seem easy to copy a business from the outside, internal elements like employee training, customer service, and marketing are often hard to replicate.
 You can’t capture all of those things.